shmilee/arch-time-backup/README.md

                        not be managed by the script - in particular they will not be automatically deleted.
                        Default: /home/shmilee/.atb
- -c, --color <on|off>  Colorize the log info warn error output in a tty.
+ --no-color            Disable colorizing the log info warn error output in a tty.
  --init <DESTINATION>  Initialize <DESTINATION> by creating a backup marker file and exit.
- -t, --time </path/to/a/specific/file> [LINKS_DIR]
+ -t, --time-travel </local/path/to/a/specific/file>
                        List all versions of a specific file in a backup DESTINATION and exit.
-                       Optional LINKS_DIR is used to create new links for each unique file.
+ -tig|--tig|--travel-in-git <GIT_REPO_DIR>
+                       Create a git repo and commit all versions of the specific file.
+                       This is especially useful when the specific file is a text file.
+ -tib|--tib|--travel-in-browser <LINKS_DIR>
+                       Create links for all versions of the specific file in a directory.
  -h, --help            Display this help message and exit.
 ```